acidgenomics/koopa/README.md

 ### bcbio

-Fully automatic for the Harvard O2 and Odyssey high-performance computing clusters.
-Otherwise, can define manually using the `BCBIO_EXE` variable.
+[bcbio][] is a [Python][] toolkit that provides modern NGS analysis pipelines for RNA-seq, single-cell RNA-seq, ChIP-seq, and variant calling.
+Koopa provides automatic configuration support for the Harvard O2 and Odyssey high-performance computing clusters.
+Otherwise, the installation path can be defined manually using the `BCBIO_EXE` variable.

 ```
 export BCBIO_EXE="/n/app/bcbio/tools/bin/bcbio_nextgen.py"